Advanced Prototyping

 In the Minor Advanced Prototyping you will design and build functional, low and high-fidelity prototypes, utilizing and showcasing the unique opportunities of digital fabrication and virtual and/or augmented reality technology (new topic, pending approval).
 The course aims at equipping you with a wide range of advanced prototyping skills and in-depth knowledge of current state-of-the-art techniques to create prototypes which capture both function and appearance of the intended design.

-Have a look at an impression of the results of the two courses in Q1, and of the results of the projects in Q2 of 2021/2022.
-NOTE that this in part shows results of work relating to emerging materials (working with smart and/or living materials).
-This course will no longer be part of the minor in 2023/2024.
+Have a look at an impression of the results of one of the courses in Q1, and of the results of the projects in Q2 of 2021/2022, and the results of one of the courses in Q1 of 2022/2023.

 For whom?